Graco Jetsetter Review

-Despite having our preferred wheel style in the front with a single wheel on each leg, the Jetsetter was hard to push and turn with a score of 3 of 10.
-This result is the lowest for the group.
+Despite having our preferred wheel style in the front with a single wheel on each leg, the Jetsetter was hard to push and turn with one of the lowest test results in the group.

-The front wheels are small and plastic (above left) with the ability t lock the swivel wheel in place (above right) for pushing over rougher terrain where the swivel wheels can struggle.
-The frame of the Jetsetter has a lot of flex and this makes pushing difficult as the more you push the more it flexes before it actually starts to roll.
+The front wheels are small and plastic (above left), with the ability to lock the swivel wheel in place (above right) for pushing over rougher terrain where the swivel wheels can struggle.
+The frame of the Jetsetter has a lot of flex, which makes pushing difficult as the more pressure you give, the more it flexes before it actually starts to roll.
 While difficult on flat and paved surfaces, it grows more difficult as the road gets bumpy.

-The Jetsetter suffered in comparison to the competition for quality with a score of 4 of 10.
-While the Jetsetter has a lower price than some of the competition, the materials and construction are still disappointing compared to similarly priced options with several products scoring higher with lower prices.
-The materials and the way the stroller is manufactured results in a cheaper, flimsy feeling product.
+The Jetsetter suffered in comparison to the competition for quality.
+While the Jetsetter has a lower price than some competition, the materials and construction are still disappointing compared to similarly priced options, with several products scoring higher at lower prices.
+The materials and the way the stroller is manufactured result in a cheaper, flimsy-feeling product.

 Should You Buy the Graco Jetsetter?